 Wyze Smart WiFi Thermostat – C-Wire adapter

-This is one of the least expensive thermostats on the market but has many of the same features you’re going to get with the more expensive devices.
+This is one of the least expensive thermostats on the market, but it has many of the same features you’re going to get with the more expensive devices.

 Its design is simple and sleek.
 And you won’t fuss with the rotating dial and easy-to-use interface.

 Some of the Wyze basic features include programming for home, away, and sleep modes.
-Control temperature inside from anywhere using a wifi-connected device.
+Control the temperature inside from anywhere using a Wi-Fi-connected device.

-It works with voice assistants like Alexa and allows you to schedule your household temp for a week in advance.
+It works with voice assistants like Alexa and allows you to schedule your household temperature for a week in advance.

 Emerson Sensi Wifi Smart Thermostat – needs a power extender